alexfrederiksen/MeccanoidForArduino/README.md

 `void update()` | updates data between phyical modules and the class | `chain -> update();`

 ## Find modules
-All modules are initialized as `NoDevice` instances.
+All modules are initialized as `NoDevice` instances when the chain constructor is called.
 The chain's `update()` method should be called to search for modules.
 They will be found one at time so make sure to call it multiple times.
-To know a module has been found you can either check if a module exists after each update or you can attach a notification handler.
+To know whether a module has been found you can either check if a module exists after each update or you can attach a notification handler.
 ```c++
 void loop() {
   chain -> update();